-The Western Electro-Acoustic Laboratory is highly recognized as an official acoustical standards laboratory, which throughout the years had aided the development of acoustical measuring equipment, in addition to providing contract research and development to both engineers and clients.
+The Western Electro-Acoustic Laboratory (WEAL) is highly recognized as an official acoustical standards laboratory.
+Throughout the years, WEAL has aided the development of acoustical measuring equipment, providing contract research and development to both engineers and clients.
 WEAL has pioneered the development of design application for industrial noise control, transportation impact, jet aircraft noise, sound isolation in buildings, machinery noise and vibration control, and much more.
-With its unique history of providing innovative solutions to complex situations, especially in cases for which standards do not exist, the laboratory continues to provide our talented acousticians with a wide range of services and research opportunities that are applicable to the many diverse industries.
+With its unique history of providing innovative solutions to complex situations, especially in cases for which standards do not exist, the laboratory continues to provide our talented acousticians with a wide range of services and research opportunities that are applicable to many diverse industries.
 Ultimately, WEAL has emerged to offer predictable performance, mastery through measurement, and satisfaction through service.

 WEAL is accredited by the U.S. Department of Commerce, National Institute of Standards and Technology (NIST), under the National Voluntary Laboratory Accreditation Program (NVLAP).

 • Sound Intensity Tests

 • Microphone response and Directivity

 Anechoic chambers are echo-free above the cutoff frequency and permit accurate acoustical measurements without the constraint of sound reflections from walls and ceiling surfaces.
 Most large anechoic chambers are privately held or operated by governmental agencies and are not available for commercial use.
 The WEAL anechoic chamber is a multi-million dollar facility available to the public for research and development projects.
 The chamber may be rented to clients to perform individual tests with your own individual equipment, or we can provide the test equipment with a skilled technician to assist you.